mixmastamyk/console/docs/why.rst

 .. rubric:: Terminfo?

-Besides the difficulty factor mentioned, this classic answer to this problem also suffers in that it doesn't support "true" color palettes, and not included by default on Windows.
+Besides the difficulty factor mentioned, this classic answer to this problem also suffers in that it historically doesn't support "true" color (24 bit) palettes, and is not included by default on Windows.

 Meanwhile, over at the Cheeseshop…